How to disable Intel Turbo Boost on Microsoft Surface with powercfg command

 powercfg -setdcvalueindex scheme_current sub_processor perfboostmode 2 powercfg -s scheme_current

-- To verify you can query your current configuration by entering:
+- To verify, you can query your current configuration by entering the following:

 powercfg -q scheme_current sub_processor perfboostmode